 Sheldon Scale of Grading Coins

-Dr. Sheldon's original scientific approach to grading was based on the research over many years of coin values.
+Dr. Sheldon's original scientific approach to grading was based on research over many years of coin values.
 The basic premise was that a coin in Mint State 70 (MS-70) would be worth seventy times more than a coin graded Basal State-1 (currently known as Poor-1).
 Regrettably, his scientific theory did not hold true for all coins, across all dates and mintmarks.
 However, this provided the basis for our current standard coin grading system.

 Also Known As